 There are several different provinces in Canada.
-Each of these has their own rules and regulations regarding driving on their roads.
+Each of these has its own rules and regulations regarding driving on its roads.
 They have some things in common.
 Everyone driving on any public street in Canada must have vehicle insurance.

 What is Provisional Insurance?